Debate chamber

-A debate chamber is a room for people to discuss and debate.
-Debate chambers are used in governmental and educational bodies, such as a parliament, congress, city council, or a university, either for formal proceedings or for informal discourse, such as a deliberative assembly.
-When used for legislative purposes, a debate chamber may also be known as a council chamber, legislative chamber, or similar term.
-Some countries, such as New Zealand, use the term debating chamber as a formal name for the room that houses the national legislature.
+A debate chamber is a room for conducting the business of a deliberative assembly or otherwise for debating.
+When used as the meeting place of a legislature, a debate chamber may also be known as a council chamber, legislative chamber, assembly chamber, or similar term depending on the relevant body.
+Some countries, such as New Zealand, use the term debating chamber as a name for the room where the legislature meets.